WisTex/Development-Guide-Docs/style-guides/scotts-documentation-standards.md

 ### Bootstrap Usage

-Bootstrap may be used to improve readability and presentation, when available.
+Bootstrap may be used, when available, to improve readability and presentation.

 Appropriate uses include: